Priyanshi-98/Adobe-India-Hackathon25-Challenge_1b/README.md

 # Adobe-India-Hackathon25-Challenge_1b

 ## Overview
-A persona-driven document intelligence system that extracts and prioritizes relevant sections from PDF documents based on user persona and job requirements.
+A persona-driven document intelligence system that extracts and prioritizes the most relevant sections from a collection of documents based on a specific persona and their job-to-be-done.

 ## System Requirements
 - **CPU Only**: No GPU required